-Now although Linares isn’t know for his defense – he does have brilliant defensive attributes that help in while he is fighting in the ring.
-One being his spectacular footwork which I believe is up there with the very best in the world.
-Because of some his defensive faculties – Linares will use his footwork to move in and out range, pivot and even use L-steps to move out of range or close the distance on his opponents even.
+Now although Linares isn’t known for his defense – he does have brilliant defensive attributes that help in while he is fighting in the ring.
+One is his spectacular footwork which I believe is up there with the very best in the world.
+Because of some of his defensive frailties – Linares will use his footwork to move in and out of range, pivot, and even use L-steps to move out of range or close the distance on his opponents even.

-Linares may have lost more than most of the top p4p stars, but his footwork for me is something that may have saved him in getting bigger beatings over the years.
+Linares may have lost more than most of the top p4p stars, but his footwork for me is something that may have saved him from getting bigger beatings over the years.

-Another aspect Linares get underrated for is his head movement and you rolling with his hips.
-I have to admit he can be sloppy sometimes, as we have seen him get caught out – but that is only because i believe he get caught in his offensive mindset.
+Another aspect Linares gets underrated for is his head movement and you rolling with his hips.
+I have to admit he can be sloppy sometimes, as we have seen him get caught out – but that is only because I believe he gets caught in his offensive mindset.